QinyangYu/qinyangyu.github.io/index.md

 Trained in Economics, Mathematics, and Computer Science, I am actively pursuing interdisciplinary research in computational social science.
 My academic interests lie at the intersection of network/complexity/systems science and social/behavioral science.

-My current research focuses on human dynamics within complex systems and networks.
+My current research focuses on human dynamics within complex social systems and networks.
 I aim to integrate theoretical, computational, and empirical approaches to uncover social and behavioral mechanisms such as opinion formation, information diffusion, and collective decision-making.

 <h2 style="margin-top:20px;">News</h2>